angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 ## Why services

-Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
+Components shouldn't fetch or save data directly, and they certainly shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service.

 This tutorial creates a `HeroService` that all application classes can use to get heroes.